-The Financial Stability Board works with the G20, regularly updating the G20 on progress in improving financial regulation.102 The FSB works with standard-setting bodies to develop principles and standards of financial regulation,103 and also engages in peer review to evaluate implementation of international standards in specific jurisdictions,104 or more generally.105
+The Financial Stability Board works with the G20, regularly updating the G20 on progress in improving financial regulation.
+The FSB works with standard-setting bodies to develop principles and standards of financial regulation, and also engages in peer review to evaluate implementation of international standards in specific jurisdictions, are more generally.

 The World Bank does not have a specific focus on financial regulation, but it is generally interested in issues relating to development and poverty reduction, and these interests have implications for transnational finance.
-For example the World Bank has an interest in reducing corruption,106 and one issue relating to corruption involves the proceeds of corruption being located in foreign jurisdictions.
-Encouraging financial inclusion is also related to poverty reduction, and the World Bank, with other actors, has focused on Fintech as a component of promoting financial inclusion.107 The World Bank is also more generally interested in financial law and corporate governance as aspects of governance seen as crucial to economic development.108 A 2008 working paper stated:
+For example the World Bank has an interest in reducing corruption,113 and one issue relating to corruption involves the proceeds of corruption being located in foreign jurisdictions.
+Encouraging financial inclusion is also related to poverty reduction, and the World Bank, with other actors, has focused on Fintech as a component of promoting financial inclusion.114 The World Bank has also been more generally interested in financial law and corporate governance as aspects of governance seen as crucial to economic development.115 A 2008 working paper stated: